Rover Dangerfield: Plot

 A pack of wolves attempt to kill a turkey on the farm.
 Rover saves the turkey, but the bird ends up dead from shock.
 Cal mistakenly believes Rover to be responsible for the turkey's death, and takes Rover into the woods to shoot him the next morning.
 The wolves appear and attack Cal, Rover fights off the wolves, and then rallies the other farm dogs to get the injured Cal home.

 Rover's heroics make the papers; Connie discovers Rover's whereabouts and travels to the farm to pick him up and take him back to Las Vegas.
 Although initially satisfied to be reunited with Connie and his old friends, Rover soon begins to miss his life on the farm.
 Rocky comes into Connie's dressing room, and accidentally confesses to her what he did to Rover, causing Connie to break up with him.
 Infuriated, Rocky tries to retaliate, but Rover and friends chase him out of the casino, where he is beckoned into the gangsters' limo.
-When Rocky thanks them, the Big Boss quotes "This is a set up!
+When Rocky thanks them he begins to wonder why they happened to be there, the Big Boss (still thinking Rocky is an undercover cop) quotes "This is a set up!
 Want to see Hoover Dam"?
 The limo then drives off as Rover waves goodbye.

 Sometime later, Rover becomes despondent upon missing Daisy.
 Understanding that he misses his new life, Connie takes Rover back to the farm to stay, allowing Cal and Danny to keep him.
 Rover is reunited with Daisy, who leads him to the barn, revealing that he is now a father of six puppies: five of them resembling Rover and one resembling Daisy.
 The story ends with Rover teaching his kids how to play cards and happily chasing Daisy around the farmyard.